obrie/retrokit/README.md

 * Conversion of ISO-based ROMS to CSO for PSP
 * DLC support for PSP (PSN) ROMs

-For all of these integrations, retrokit provides a large library of [profiles](manuals/profiles.md) which allow you to add more functionality onto the default configuration, including:
+For all of these integrations, retrokit provides a large library of [profiles](manual/profiles.md) which allow you to add more functionality onto the default configuration, including:

-* 8BitDo input configurations
+* Predefined hardware kit configurations for GPi Case 2 handhelds, Argon TV setups, and Nespi TV setups
 * Preset rom filters for 512gb and 1tb hard drives
-* Predefined hardware kit configurations for GPi Case 2 handhelds, Argon TV setups, and Nespi TV setups
 * Sinden lightgun integrations (HD and SD)
+* 8BitDo input configurations

 All of this means you can set up your system from scratch to feature-complete with less than a few hours worth of work.
 Systems built with retrokit are:

-* **Easy to use**: No need to worry about getting phone calls from your friends about how to use the system.
+* **Easy to use**: No need to worry about getting phone calls from your friends about how to use the system
 * **Easy to recreate**: Every aspect is automated and codified
 * **Easy to extend**: Start with your base image and layer on new functionality